 About the Halloween cake pattern

 This Halloween cake pattern gives five pages of instructions for decorating a miniature beaded cake in a Halloween theme.
 You will need a copy of my book, ‘Beaded Cakes in Miniature‘ in order to make the cake.
 The instructions in this pattern are for the decorations only.
 You will be using Peyote stitch – odd count, circular and tubular and some freeform beading.

 Then, you will need size 15 beads in orange and black and also size 11 seed beads in the same shade of orange.
 These are for the decoration.
 This is suitable for intermediate beaders as some of the work with the tiny seed beads is a little fiddly.

 If you are looking for a beaded pumpkin pattern, then you could use this pattern without the cake.
-The central pumpkin was made in size 15 seed beads to create a size that would fit on top of a miniature Halloween cake, but it can be easily scaled up using larger seed beads.
+I made the central pumpkin in size 15 seed beads to create a size that would fit on top of a cake.
+But you can easily scale it up using larger seed beads.

 If you are interested making beaded Halloween decorations, I have also designed a beaded Halloween bauble which you can find here.
 I hope to be developing more Halloween inspired beadwork in the future.
 So do keep checking back here.
 You can find new items on this page.